mehalick/banana-tracks/README.md

 ## Configure AWS Account Name and Region

-The CDK and CDK project will need your AWS account name and region when bootstrapping and deploying.
+The CDK project will need your AWS account name and region when bootstrapping and deploying.
 In the CDK project they are set with .NET user secrets:

 ```pwsh
 # set your AWS account name and region